rioastamal/aws-lambda-check-port/README.md

 or closed.
 This script designed in mind to work on AWS Lambda Service.
 So the arguments follow the requirements used by AWS Lambda.

+This script only uses node core libraries so it has zero dependencies and could be run directly on AWS Lambda by just copy-paste to the online editor.

 ## Run the Script

 The script can be run locally using node command line.
 If the script